How Long After Cataract Surgery Can You Bend Over

 If you have questions about cataract surgery, recovery, or the best practices for caring for your eyes post-surgery, don’t hesitate to reach out!
 Our team of experienced eye care professionals is here in Melbourne to support you every step of the way.

-Contact Armadale Eye Clinic today at (03) 9070 5753 to learn more about how we can help you achieve the best possible outcomes for your eye health!
+Contact Armadale Eye Clinic today at (03) 9070 5753 to learn more about our specialist care for cataracts in Melbourne and how we can help you achieve the best possible outcomes for your eye health.

 Note: Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.